 As a creative writing teacher, my focus is broader and more craft-oriented.
-I offer a progressive range of fiction workshops designed to help students find their voice, cultivate their voice, and then challenge and expand their voice—all while carefully studying the work of peers and masters of the craft.
-Every winter, I also teach a Thesis/Major Works in Fiction workshop where I help students shape their work for the longer form they’ve chosen for their theses.
+I offer a range of fiction workshops designed to help students find their voice, cultivate their voice, and then challenge and expand their voice—all while carefully studying the work of peers and masters of the craft.
+Every winter, I also teach a Thesis/Major Works in Fiction workshop where I help students shape their work for the longer form they’ve chosen.
 My pedagogical approach is simple: to teach literature in terms of how it moves, intrigues, and challenges the reader, and to teach the craft of writing in terms of how one might do the same for one’s readers.
 With fiction students, I promote the idea that good writing is the absence of bad writing: those common mistakes in craft that all writers initially make and must prune from their work through constant, meticulous revision.
 Only by becoming good writers can we aspire to become great writers, an ideal I encourage by essentially offering students ways to organize and dramatize their complex humanity—to write, as William Faulkner said, about “the human heart in conflict with itself.”

 Selected Publications in Fiction